d3/d3-shape/README.md

 <a name="arc_cornerRadius" href="#arc_cornerRadius">#</a> <i>arc</i>.<b>cornerRadius</b>([<i>radius</i>])

-If *radius* is specified, sets the corner radius to the specified function or constant and returns this arc shape.
+If *radius* is specified, sets the corner radius to the specified function or constant and returns this arc generator.
 If *radius* is not specified, returns the current corner radius accessor, which defaults to:

 ```js
 function cornerRadius() {